 Join this conversation to learn how Indigenous Economic Development Corporates are building wealth creation and prosperous outcomes for communities.
 This session will explore the importance of executing strategic partnerships and opportunities.

-Barbara McKenzie Justin Bourque Bourque
+Barbara McKenzie Justin Bourque Dennis Meeches

 3:00 PM - 3:45 PM